 Athletic Training: This major will prepare educated professional athletic trainers through academic and clinical education in which students develop competency and proficiency of entry-level skills for successful completion of the Board of Certification examination and eventual employment placement in the Athletic Training profession.

-Health Promotion: The health promotion curriculum is cross-disciplinary in nature.
+Public Health: The public health curriculum is cross-disciplinary in nature.
 Students completing this major will be able to facilitate individual health behavior maintenance and/or change, as well as plan, implement, and evaluate programs for diverse groups of people.

 Kinesiology: The Kinesiology major is designed to give breadth and depth of knowledge in the physiological and psychological functioning of human beings under a variety of environmental and activity conditions.

 Nutrition: Students majoring in Nutrition study people’s nutritional needs and care.
 All students in the major complete the Nutrition Foundation and choose their career path by selecting a concentration, either the Community Nutrition for the non-Registered Dietitian (RD) student or the Dietetics Concentration for those students planning on becoming an RD.
 Upon completion of the BS in KNH, Dietetics Concentration, students are eligible to sit for the Dietetic Technician Registration Examination and with successful completion earn the credential “nutrition and dietetics technician, registered” (NDTR).
 To become an RD, Dietetic graduates must complete a clinical experience and pass a professional examination.